 - For any recommended eligibility model changes, it is important to consider the implementation timeline as it relates to current eligibility contracts, as it can take up to 12 months to complete a contract process. - The cost of the eligibility function (in funding, staff resources, etc.) impacts processes and outcomes.
 While transit agencies may be big, accessible services departments tend to be small, and some can afford robust contractor support while others cannot. - ADA paratransit programs typically consume an outsized proportion of transit agency's operating budget while only accounting for a small percent of the agency's ridership.
-Therefore, the pressure to keep paratransit program costs as low as possible across the board is immense.
-However, the development of a sophisticated eligibility process within a high quality mobility management framework requires bold action and investment.
+Therefore, improving the efficiency of the paratransit program can help maximize scarce resources.
+However, the development of a sophisticated eligibility process within a high-quality mobility management framework requires bold action and investment.
 The importance of decisionmaker and executive management level support cannot be overstated.